DocNow/tweet-viewer/README.md

     public/data/tweets.csv

-And then:
+To run it locally in development mode:

     npm install
     npm start
     open http://localhost:8000

-If you'd like to build the viewer so you can move it up to your own website:
+If you like what you see, and want to move it up to your website:

     npm run build
     scp -r build me@example.org:/var/www/